 Clyde received a Bach of Arts in Architecture from Ohio State University.
 He is a Veteran where he served in the Korean War, Army Active Duty and Army Reserves.
 He is the Founder of and retired from Design Group, Architectural & Planning Firm where he designed hospitals before retiring in 1979.

 Dr. David Ziv-Kreger

 David Ziv-Kreger has served on the Stratford board since 1992, when he replaced his late wife and founding board member, Gale Warner.
 David has a B.S. in Physics from Stanford University and a M.D. from Harvard Medical School.
-In 1989, while working closely with the International Physicians for the Prevention of Nuclear War.